 3. Quality of Care and Education

-Evaluate the centre’s curriculum and educational programs.
-Look for a balanced approach that includes age-appropriate activities, play-based learning, social development, and cognitive skills.
-Ask about the educational philosophy and how it aligns with your child’s developmental needs.
+Evaluate the curriculum and educational programs of the centre.
+Seek a program that contains balanced form of activities, play-based learning, social growth and intellectual growth.
+Inquire about the teaching philosophy and how it is going to fit in your child developmental needs.

 4. Environment and Atmosphere